bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 Caleb DeLisle: 00:22:54

-No, the algorithm is very different but the point is that when you build out infrastructure to mine packet crypt that infrastructure includes fiber optic because you need that bandwidth in order to mine.
+No, the algorithm is very different but the point is that when you build out infrastructure to mine PacketCrypt that infrastructure includes fiber optic because you need that bandwidth in order to mine.
 So that fiber optic that you've just run in order to mine PacketCrypt, when that mining installation becomes no longer profitable, that fiber is still there and that's still bandwidth that can reach out to people and get them on the Internet.

 Rafa: 00:23:24